The McLain Family Band: Performing

 The band performed in all 50 U.S. states, and particularly in Alaska during the winters where "people really needed music."
 In 1980, Alaska Airlines sponsored the McLain Family Festival (January 11–12); inside West Anchorage High School, away from the -40 F weather, the family was joined on stage by the Anchorage Symphony Orchestra and future McLain band member Michael Riopel.
 On the mainland, the band also stood before audiences at the Speed Art Museum, Carnegie Hall, the 1982 World's Fair, the Lincoln Center, the John F. Kennedy Center for the Performing Arts (at least six times), and the Carter Family Fold (since 1974).
 They also appeared on the CBS Morning News, the Grand Ole Opry, Hee Haw, The Johnny Cash Show, Music City Tonight, Nashville Now, Today, and their own weekly program on WKYT-TV.

 After the McLain Family Band played for the National Endowment for the Arts' music committee in 1972, Gian Carlo Menotti was so "charmed by the band" that he invited them to that year's Festival dei Due Mondi in Spoleto, Italy.
 That July, the band undertook their first international concert tour sponsored by the United States Department of State, traveling to Italy, West Germany, and Belgium.
-The band made 14 overseas tours—including an "around-the-world odyssey in 1975", and performed in 63 different countries.
+The band made 14 overseas tours—including an "around-the-world odyssey in 1975", and has performed in 64 different countries, including:

 The band stopped extensively touring in 1990 to allow Raymond Winslow, Alice and Al, and Ruth to personally rear their children without being on the road for months at a time.
 In 2018, for their 50th anniversary, the band toured widely again through the US and Europe.